MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 Highlights nearby ores through particle effects.

 ### 🔊 Resonance
-Creates a visible aura showing the potion's area of effect.
+Applies the effects of the entity to nearby entities.

 ### ♻️ Reactivation
 Extends the duration of all active effects when drinking another potion.

 ### 💧 Purification
-Removes negative effects and extinguishes fire.
+Removes negative effects.

 ### 🗿 Petrification
 Freezes the player in place but makes them invulnerable.